ietf-wg-cellar/matroska-specification/iana_matroska_ids.md

 Element IDs are encoded
 using the VINT mechanism described in [@!RFC8794, section 4] and can be between one and five octets long.
-Five-octet Element IDs are possible only if declared in the EBML header.
+Five-octet Element IDs are possible only if declared in the EBML Header.

 Element IDs are described in [@!RFC8794, section 5] with errata [@Err7189] and [@Err7191].